All About Bible Translations

 If we were talking about any other book, this probably wouldn't be a big problem.
 However, Christians are often taught that the Bible is both inerrant and unchanging, so any sign of it being "imperfect" can challenge someone's faith.
 Sometimes, people try resolving problems like this by claiming that while translations can be imperfect, the original manuscripts are divinely protected against errors.
 Since those manuscripts are lost to history, this attempt to sidestep the issue doesn't work, and may even make things worse.

 Fortunately, nothing exists in a vacuum.
 A lot of people have written about the Bible throughout history, and many more have quoted from it.
-By reading the surviving works of early Christians, we can confirm that these passages were known to the early church and treated as part of their scripture.
+By reading the surviving works of early Christians, we can confirm that these passages were known to the early church and treated as part of their Scripture.
 We can also compare manuscripts from different periods in time and see how they changed - or didn't.

 Thanks to these sources, we can honestly say that our Scriptures haven't changed over the years - for whatever reason, some copies of the Scripture just didn't contain the entire text.
 Thus, we rest assured that God's Words are still as trustworthy today as they were back then.